vincentwun/A-Eye-Web-Chat-Assistant/README.md

 </div>

-An advanced Chrome extension leveraging WebAI and Gemini Nano for real-time web voice chat with privacy-first approach for visually impaired or handicap.
+An advanced Chrome extension leveraging Web AI and Chrome's built-in AI (Gemini Nano) for real-time web voice chat with privacy-first approach for visually impaired or handicap.

 ## Table of Contents
 - [Overview](#overview)